-[Pittsboro, NC, July 14, 2021] – The Rural Advancement Foundation International-USA (RAFI-USA) today issued a request for workshop proposals (RFP) for the upcoming 2022 Come to the Table (CTTT) Conference.
-With funding support from The Duke Endowment, the conference will be held March 15-16, 2022 in Greenville, North Carolina at the Greenville Convention Center.
+[Pittsboro, NC, UPDATED 8/16/2021] – The Rural Advancement Foundation International-USA (RAFI-USA) today issued a request for workshop proposals (RFP) for the upcoming 2022 Come to the Table (CTTT) Conference.
+With funding support from The Duke Endowment, the conference will be held virtually on March 15-16, 2022.

 The 2022 conference theme is “Spirit, Power, and Connection: Owning Our Food Future” and will explore the role of connection and agency as crucial steps in building a just and sustainable food system.
 Workshops will share resources, tools, and knowledge to support attendees in being effective community advocates for a more just food system, provide space for people to connect and build relationships, and energize attendees to go back to their communities with the knowledge to challenge the systemic nature of hunger and the skills and connections to grow structures that are based in justice.